Ab-initio exploration of Gd monolayer interfaced with WSe$_2$: from electronic and magnetic properties to the anomalous Hall effect: Introduction

-The volume cell relaxation (vc-relax) calculation yielded a lattice parameter of $a = 3.39~\mathrm{\AA}$.
-In this study, we focused on three distinct lattice parameters: $a = 3.32~\mathrm{\AA}$, corresponding to the lattice parameter of a monolayer WSe$_2$; $a = 3.39~\mathrm{\AA}$, obtained by relaxing both the cell and atomic positions; and $a = 3.44~\mathrm{\AA}$, to assess the influence of increasing the lattice parameter.

 Table 1 shows that the monolayer structure is barely altered, as the increase in the a parameter is compensated by the reduction of the distance between the two selenium atoms.
 Additionally, the distance between the Gd atom and the W atom decreases in correlation with the increase of the lattice parameter.
 For the energy difference, we took the energy of the vc-relax structure as a reference, and our calculations show that the system is significantly more stable with this lattice parameter, with an energy difference on the order of $10^{-2}~$eV.
-As for the magnetic moment, it does not vary significantly with the change in lattice parameter, the value we find being in agreement with a previous theoretical study focusing on the magnetic anisotropy energy \cite{carbone2025magnetic}.
-It was found that the latter energy reaches 0.4 meV imposing an out of plane orientation of the magnetic moment at the interface of our interest.
+As for the magnetic moment, it does not vary significantly with the changes in the lattice parameter, the calculated values (Table \ref{table_param}) are in agreement with the literature\cite{carbone2025magnetic}.
+The magnetic moment of Gd ($7.36~\mu_B$) is predominantly contributed by the f-electrons ($6.95~\mu_B$), with the remaining part arising mainly from the d-electrons.
+Spin-orbit coupling does not significantly influence the magnitude of the moment.
+However, coupling to WSe$_2$ leads to a reduction of about $0.24~\mu_B$ compared to the unsupported Gd monolayer, primarily due to a decrease in the d-electron contribution caused by hybridization of the electronic states at the interface.